rushtongarth/XnaPyCurl/docs/index.rst

-.. xnaPyCurl documentation master file, created by sphinx-quickstart on Fri May 27 22:17:52 2016.
+..
+XnaPyCurl documentation master file, created by sphinx-quickstart on Fri May 27 22:17:52 2016.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to xnaPyCurl's documentation!
+Welcome to XnaPyCurl's documentation!
 =====================================

 Contents:

 .. toctree::
-   :maxdepth: 3
+   :maxdepth: 2

-   xnaPyCurl
+   XnaPyCurl
    single
    multi
    utilities